Showing posts with label funny. Show all posts

 The one-year anniversary of Spare in January 2024 has been an inspiration!

 Whatever they do, they will still seek income.
-Maybe they could develop these products, which would practically sell themselves:
+As Meghan develops her line, perhaps Harry could develop these Spare-related products, which would practically sell themselves:

 Obvious but useful!
 In an era where most "spares" are the annoyingly small donut tires (tyres), Harry could spearhead a movement back to full-sized spares!